openfaas/openfaas.github.io/_posts/2019-01-23-multifile-python-functions.md

 ## Relative imports

-We are going to add two more files to our function:
+The user asked how we can split our code across multiple files.
+We're going to start by creating two more files:

 ```sh
 touch wordcloud/stopwords
 touch wordcloud/wordcloud.py
 ```

-The project now looks like
+The project should now look like this

 ```txt
 .